SCOPE OF THIS CHAPTER

 Private Fostering contains HCC leaflets.

-When there are concerns about Significant Harm to a child who is privately fostered the local authority and all the other agencies have the same duties to make enquiries as they do to any other child.
-The concerns must be reported to the local authority where the private foster placement is located.
-The Hertfordshire Safeguarding Children Procedures, Referrals Procedure will be applied.
+If there are safeguarding concerns about a child who is Privately Fostered the Local Authority and all the other agencies have the same statutory duties to make enquiries under The Children's Act 1989 as with any child. child.
+Safeguarding concerns need to be reported to the Local Authority where the Private Foster placement is located and where the child resides.
+For children Privately Fostered in Hertfordshire, the Hertfordshire Safeguarding Children Procedures, Referrals Procedure will be applied.

 2. Legal Definition